docker/docs/content/trusted-content/insights-analytics.md

 If you have published Docker Extensions in the Extension marketplace, you can also get analytics about your extension usage, available as CSV files.
 You can download extension CSV reports from the **Insights and analytics** dashboard at the following URL:
 `https://hub.docker.com/orgs/{namespace}/insights/extensions`.
-If your Docker namespace contains extensions known in the marketplace, you will see a tab "Extensions" listing CSV files for your extension(s).
+If your Docker namespace contains extensions known in the marketplace, you will see an **Extensions** tab listing CSV files for your extension(s).

 ## Exporting analytics data